keobox/turic/lesson26/topics.md

   we want to push a symbol on the stack and not execute it for example `print is-function-valid?` we want just push `is-function-valid?` on the stack and not execute right away.
+- Add the raw symbol quoting I did not added in Lesson 25.